missmansi109/GoodHabit/README.md

 ### Core Technologies Used:
 - Frontend:html css javascript
-- Backend: MySQL,PHP
-- Database:
-- APIs:
+- Backend:PHP
-- Hosting:
+- Database:MySQL
+- Hosting:Local Server / XAMPP / Replit (optional)

 ### Sponsor Technologies Used (if any):
 - [ ] **Groq:** _How you used Groq_